Usage

 Install this partup package to the device.

 partup also provides a command for displaying the contents of a partup package.
-For a detailed description on how these packages work and how to create them, see the page Package Format.
+For a detailed description on how these packages work and how to create them, see Example Usage.

 The general usage syntax looks like the following: